mlgx/boxes/README.md

 You can have boxes inside a box.

 #### Copies
-A box can be inside multiple boxes or can be multiple times inside a box.
+A box can be inside multiple boxes and multiple times inside a box.
 Example: your car keys.

 #### Pieces
 A box can be broken down into pieces.
-Pieces can be placed into various boxes.
 Each piece is itself a box.
 Example: your desktop computer (tower, screen, keyboard, etc).

 ## Why